Ten Steps to a Successful Mississippi 4-H S.A.F.E.T.Y. Program

 - Draw advanced participants in the program into junior leadership and coaching roles.

 This program, like other 4-H programs, needs to have advancement opportunities for the participants.
 The second-generation leadership will come from young people involved in leadership roles while they are members.
-Older youth and parents who were actively involved and were given increasingly responsive duties gained a valuable sense of responsibility and leadership skills.
+Older 4-H’ers and parents who were actively involved and given increasingly important duties gained a valuable sense of responsibility and leadership skills.
 Recruiting must be continuous.
 Avoid overworking the experienced ones by constantly adding to the corps.
 Get your team of adults involved at the state level.
 Many opportunities exist for assisting the state organization.